DeepGopalSaha/MulticlassClassification-DL-CNN-/README.md

 ---

 ##  Best and Worst by Recall

-**Recall = Out of all actual images of a class, how many did the model detect correctly?**

 ###  Best Recall → **ragno (0.98)**
 - The model correctly identifies **almost all spider images**.